 Teaching Assistants: Mrs. Mandy Wallis, Mrs Ann Smith

-(Mrs Clark and Mrs Smith hold a current paediatric first aid certificate)
+(Mrs Wallis and Mrs Smith hold a current paediatric first aid certificate)

 Our morning session concentrates on building Literacy (mainly phonics based) and Numeracy skills whilst the afternoon sessions are dedicated to the remainder of the curriculum, which is generally delivered using a termly topic from our creative curriculum and continuous provision.

 There are regular opportunities for parents to meet with the EYFS staff to discuss their child’s development.

 Teaching and learning in the EYFS is informed by the ‘Early Years Framework’ published by the government.
 This is a new version of the framework which becomes statutory from September 2021

 EYFS Reforms (Parent & Carer Information Sheet)

 Our aim throughout the Reception year is to support and to teach children to achieve the Early Learning Goals, in preparation for Year 1.
 There are 17 Early Learning Goals which are described in the link below:

 A parent’s guide to the EYFS curriculum can be found by following the link below.
 A guide to child development and advice for how to help your child can be found by following the link ‘What to expect when’.
 Please note that this guide refers to the previous Early Years framework..
 The overriding principals however, remain the same.

 Our Reception Curriculum Overviews